 Fear of death is the most widespread and deep-seated fear within the hearts of the human race.
 All religions pay a great deal of attention to the subjects of death and immortality, and they all claim to have the way to avoid death and enter into immortality.
-These ways consist of avoiding wrong action and cultivating good action, faith in and worship of their gods, and (in the background always) the matter of material contribution.
+These ways consist of avoiding wrong action and cultivating good action, faith in and worship of their gods, and material contribution.

 Buddha stands in contrast to all this.
 As any responsible spiritual teacher would do, he places the matter solely upon the individual.
 First he sets forth the relevant question: